stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/MDK-ARM/readme.txt

  - Open the Project.uvproj project
  - In the build toolbar select the project config:
-      - STM32F0XX_MD(STM32F0x1xx): to configure the project for STM32F0xx Medium-density devices.
+      - STM32F051: to configure the project for STM32F051 devices.
                    You can use STMicroelectronics STM320518-EVAL or STM32F0-Discovery board to run this project.
-      - STM32F0XX_LD(STM32F0x0xx): to configure the project for STM32F0xx Low-density devices.
+      - STM32F031: to configure the project for STM32F031 devices.
                    You need to use custom HW board to run this project.
       - STM32F030: to configure the project for STM32F030 devices.
-                   You can use the STM32F0308-Discovery board to run this project
+                   You can use STM32F0308-Discovery board to run this project.
+     - STM32F072: to configure the project for STM32F072 devices.
+                  You need to use custom STM32072B-EVAL or STM32F072B-Discovery board to run this project.

+     - STM32F042: to configure the project for STM32F042 devices.
+                  You need to use custom HW board to run this project.

  - Rebuild all files: Project->Rebuild all target files
  - Load project image: Debug->Start/Stop Debug Session
  - Run program: Debug->Run (F5)

 @note The needed define symbols for this config are already declared in the
-         preprocessor section: USE_STDPERIPH_DRIVER, STM32F0XX, USE_STM320518_EVAL
+      preprocessor section: USE_STDPERIPH_DRIVER, STM32F0XX, USE_STM320XXX_EVAL

-   @note - STM32F0xx Low-density devices are STM32F050xx and STM32F060xx microcontrollers
-        where the Flash memory ranges between 16 and 32 Kbytes.
-      - STM32F0xx Medium-density devices are STM32F051xx and STM32F061xx microcontrollers
-        where the Flash memory ranges between 16 and 64 Kbytes

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */